FuelLabs/fuels-ts/apps/docs/src/guide/predicates/index.md

 In this minimal example, the `main` function does not accept any parameters and simply returns true.

 Just like contracts in Sway, once you've created a predicate, you can compile it using `forc build`.
-For more information on working with Sway, refer to our <a :href="url" target="_blank" rel="noreferrer">Sway documentation</a>.
+For more information on working with Sway, refer to the <a :href="url" target="_blank" rel="noreferrer">Sway documentation</a>.

 After compiling, you will obtain the binary of the predicate and its JSON ABI (Application Binary Interface).
 Using these, you can instantiate a predicate in TypeScript as shown in the code snippet below: